comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 ----

+KOReader can be installed in multiple ways, some of them will be listed below in order of simplicity & compatibility.
+Most new users should stick to the semi-automated install scripts.

 ### Semi-Automated Installation Method:

 - Refer to [the dedicated forum thread](https://www.mobileread.com/forums/showthread.php?t=314220), in particular [the second post](https://www.mobileread.com/forums/showpost.php?p=3797096&postcount=2), which provides a script to automate the process, including dealing with the FW 4.17+ quirk mentioned above.